-The Resident Doctor should submit an appeal report to all parties which they present on the day.
-The Resident Doctor may call any additional witnesses and submit any additional evidence relevant to the appeal.
+The Foundation resident doctor should submit an appeal report to all parties which they present on the day.
+The resident may call any additional witnesses and submit any additional evidence relevant to the appeal.

-Resident Doctors also have a right to be represented at the appeal, to address it and to submit written evidence beforehand.
-They may choose to bring, for example, a friend, colleague or a representative of their professional body, if a Resident Doctor wishes to be represented by a lawyer, the appeal panel Chair will consider this request.
+Foundation resident doctors also have a right to be represented at the appeal, to address it and to submit written evidence beforehand.
+They may choose to bring, for example, a friend, colleague or a representative of their professional body, if a Foundation resident doctor wishes to be represented by a lawyer, the appeal panel Chair will consider this request.
 Legal representatives will be reminded that appeal hearings are not courts of law and the panel governs its own procedure, including the questioning to be allowed of others by any legal representatives.